 - Vertical continuous casting machine with a straight mould along with single point bending and straightening

-- Vertical continuous casting machine with a straight mould along with progressive bending and straightening
+- Vertical CCM with a straight mould along with progressive bending and straightening

 - Bow type machine with curved mould and straightening